Skip to content

 if self.file and self.file.suffix == ".py":

-# Support local imports in hook files by adding parent dir to sys.path
+# Support local imports in hook files by adding parent dir and base_path to sys.path

 parent_dir = str(self.file.parent.resolve())